hanabi/hanabi.github.io/docs/level-5.md

   - Alice does something unrelated.
   - Bob knows that Cathy must have been trying to blind-play a red 1.
 Thus, he must have the red 2, and Alice did indeed perform a *Layered Finesse*.
   - Bob does something unrelated.
-  - Cathy was surprised that she played the blue 1 instead of the red 1.
+  - Cathy was surprised that she blind-played the blue 1 instead of the red 1.
 This must be a *Layered Finesse* and Cathy must really have the red 1.
 Cathy plays her *Second Finesse Position* and it is the red 1.

 <LayeredFinesse className="example" />